Max Gray CHAMP Research

 The philosophy of the UCLA Child and Adolescent Mood Disorders Clinic is to enhance clinical care for children, teens, and young adults and their families by conducting state-of-the-art treatment studies.

-Please visit the Research Projects links below or contact Sam Frey at (310) 825-4354 if interested in treatment studies.
+Please see the Research Projects below & contact the CHAMP Clinic (310-825-2836) if interested in one of our currently enrolling studies.

 - Cognitive Therapy Skills Groups for Teens and Young Adults